hackerG7/18H-Crack-Reader/README.md

 ## 5. select the folder and import the extension

-## 6. goto your favourate 18H comic website
+## 6. goto your favourite 18H comic website

 ## 7. click on the extension logo on the top-right corner in chrome.